Celebrate Recovery® at CRBC

 Put simply, I was miserable.
 I wanted to hide from myself, but there was nowhere to hide.
 I was scared of the world and I had never felt more alone in my entire life.
 I felt that nobody understood me.
 This destructive thought pattern continued throughout my twenties.

-The last two and half years have been an amazing time in my life.
+The last five plus years have been an amazing time in my life.
 God began bringing about changes in my life and changing me almost immediately.
 I had been listening to angry and aggressive music since I was a teenager, but shortly after receiving Christ I remember feeling convicted whenever I would listen to that type of music.
 I quickly went out and bought some music produced by Christian artists to replace my old collection.
 By God’s grace, I have also been able to stop some other extremely destructive and selfish habits in my life.

 Shortly after becoming a Christian I attended my first Celebrate Recovery meeting at this church.
 I made some friends quickly, but my biggest struggle continued to be with anxiety.
 I prayed for healing, but it wasn’t coming fast enough.
 I continued attending Celebrate Recovery meetings, studying God’s Word and praying.
-Were it not for our Celebrate Recovery leader, George, repeatedly saying, “Don’t quit before your miracle happens,” I may have quit.
+Were it not for our Celebrate Recovery leader, George Boals, repeatedly saying, “Don’t quit before your miracle happens,” I may have quit.
 I also felt like I was one big disappointment to God.
 I knew that as a Christian I was supposed to have “joy” and “peace”, but I couldn’t understand why I continued to struggle.

 A time eventually came in early 2007, however, when God showed me that, although I was spending a lot of time in His Word, I was not applying what I was reading.
 It was in the application of His Word that God would begin to deliver me from my fears and anxieties.